THE EASTERN EUROPE STUDIES CENTRE BECOMES THE GEOPOLITICS AND SECURITY STUDIES CENTER (GSSC)

 On December 10th, the Geopolitics and Security Studies Center (GSSC), in collaboration with the Konrad Adenauer Foundation, the Baltic-American Freedom Foundation, the Atlantic Council, the German Embassy in Vilnius, the Foreign Policy Research Institute, and other partners, organized the tenth annual conference in memory of Lithuania’s Chief Diplomat, Stasys Lozoraitis.
 During the event, the center announced its transformation – the Eastern Europe Studies Centre has now become the Geopolitics and Security Studies Center (GSSC).
 The conference addressed critical issues, including transatlantic cooperation and security, the situation in Ukraine, Russian policies, modern and hybrid warfare techniques, and Lithuania’s defense.

-The aim of the research programmes is to analyse the most important processes in international politics, security and economics, to understand their impact on Lithuania, to make recommendations to decision-makers and to inform the general public.
+The aim of the focus areas is to analyse the most important processes in international politics, security and economics, to understand their impact on Lithuania, to make recommendations to decision-makers and to inform the general public.
 The content of the programmes includes the preparation of analytical studies and publications, the organisation of conferences, and the production of visual material.
 Analytical work is carried out by leading Lithuanian and foreign experts.